Hurricane Ismael: Impact

 Ismael produced heavy rainfall further to the north, peaking at 10.9 in in Sonora.
 Severe flooding was reported in Huatabampo.
 The hurricane directly affected 24,111 people in 8 municipalities.
 Throughout Sonora, the strong winds destroyed 4,728 houses and removed the roofs of 6,827 homes.
 The hurricane also destroyed 107 schools and 2 health centers in the state.
 The passage of Hurricane Ismael damaged high-tension power lines and cable lines, causing interruptions to the communication system.
 The hurricane also weakened 2,163 mi of gravel roads and damaged about 100 mi of paved highways.
 250 people lost their jobs in Sonora due to sunken or damaged fishing boats.
 In addition, about 83 sqmi of crop lands were impacted.
 Damage in Sonora amounted to $8.6 million (1995 USD, $50 million 1995 MXN, $ USD).

 Throughout Mexico the hurricane left 30,000 people homeless.
 Including offshore casualties, Ismael caused at least 116 deaths and damage totaling to $26 million (1995 USD, $197 million 1995 MXN, $ USD).
+The Mexican government allocated about $4,500,000 (1995 USD$, 34,000,000 1995 MXN, $ USD) in funds for the restoration of houses and the overall infrastructure.
+Officials distributed 4,800 sheets, 500 cushions, and 1,500 blankets to hurricane victims.